 - Read books about bugs.
-This is a good formula for anything your toddler is uncertain about – from bugs to nighttime to the impending arrival of a new sibling.
+This is a good formula for anything your toddler is uncertain about – whether it’s bugs, nighttime, or the impending arrival of a new sibling.

 - Save a spider.
 If you find a spider or other crawly bug in your home, show your toddler how to cover it with a jar or cup, slide a piece of paper underneath, and release it outside.

-If you toddler has had a scary run-un with a dog, or maybe even been bitten by one, you’ll need to be extra patient with this fear.
+If your toddler has had a scary run-un with a dog, or been been bitten by one, you’ll need to be extra patient with this fear.
 You may even want to enlist the help of a professional in working with your child to overcome it.
 That said, a general fear of dogs is also common in toddlerhood.
 Here are some things to try:

 - Acknowledge the fear.
 I understand.
 Dogs can sometimes look or sound scary!
 But as long as we are safe around them, most dogs will not hurt you.
 (Our article on teaching dog safety to toddlers is an important read!).